 What is Alabama Rot?

 Alabama rot is a strange and alarming name for a disease and gives the impression that it only occurs in the States, but cases have been reported in the UK.
 It has been linked to over 100 dog deaths so far.
-18 this year.
+18 in 2017

 This disease was first identified in the USA in the 1980s.
 It was first discovered in Alabama amongst greyhounds.
 Alabama rot is also known as cutaneous and renal glomerular vasculopathy (CRGV).
 Alabama rot has only recently made an appearance in the UK, within the last 6 years or so.